splunk/observability-workshop/content/en/s4r/9-custom-dashboard/3-custom-chart.md

 weight: 3
 ---

-As we already saved some useful log charts in a dashboard in the Log observer exercise, we are going to extend that dashboard.
+As we already saved some useful log charts in a dashboard in the Log Observer exercise, we are going to extend that dashboard.

 {{% notice title="Exercise" style="green" icon="running" %}}

-* Go back to your dashboard with the two log charts, by clicking on **Dashboards*, and select your dashboard group from the list of linked dashboards at the bottom of the page.
+* Go back to your dashboard with the two log charts, by clicking on **Dashboards**, and select your dashboard group from the list of linked dashboards at the bottom of the page.
 This should bring you back to your previously saved dashboard.

 ![log list](../images/log-charts.png)

-* Even if the log information is useful, it will need more information to have it make sense for our team so lets add a bit more information
+* Even if the log information is useful, it will need more information to have it make sense for our team so let's add a bit more information
 * The first step is adding a description chart to the dashboard.
 Click on the {{% button style="gray" %}}New text note{{% /button %}} and replace the text in the note with below with the text then click  the {{% button style="blue" %}}Save and close{{% /button %}}  button and name the chart **Instructions**
 {{% notice title=" information to use with text note" style="info" %}}